Detonatedskull/ApplicationProject3/README.md

 This project was created by Kiran Pillai, an AI and Machine Learning (AIML) developer passionate about leveraging technology to create solutions that enhance accessibility and improve lives.
 With a background in computer science and expertise in machine learning algorithms, Kiran has dedicated efforts to projects aimed at solving real-world problems and making a positive impact.

 ## How to Run
 Then there are 4 files which have to be run in the order -> CollectImages.py-> Create_dataset.py-> Train_classifier.py-> inference_classifier.py.
-Else you can directly run the inference_classifier provided you have the model.p file and the data folder This is a test statement
+Else you can directly run the inference_classifier provided you have the model.p file and the data folder

 ### Project Details
 #### >Objective